 - Your Mac Apps Crashes/They Says “Damaged and Can’t Be Opened”

-Don’t be panic if your apps crash or you see “Damaged and Can’t Be Opened” error after installing macOS Sierra.
+Don’t panic if your apps crash or you see a “Damaged and Can’t Be Opened” error after installing macOS Sierra.
 There are several techniques you can try to bypass this problem.

-a)Try to hold command + optionkeys while launching the apps.
-Update the apps by checking developer’s website.
+a)Try to hold the command + option keys while launching the apps.
+Update the apps by checking the developer’s website.

 b) Empty your Mac’s cache: